Standing Desks FAQs

 What height desk do I need for a 6 foot person?

-Can I add power sockets and cable management?
+Can I add power sockets & cable management?

 Can I buy matching office cabinets?